Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 2023.
 Early migrants in spring - six on 19 March, one on 10 April, then roding birds from 22 April through to June.
 Two autumn records - single on 15 October, two on 2 November.

 2024.
 Spring migrants included five in March, then roding birds from 5 April.
+Late migrants included singles on 19 and 27 October, plus 7 November.

 Common Snipe.